YouTube Revenue Calculator

 What's the difference between CPM and RPM?⌄

 CPM (Cost Per Mille) is what advertisers pay per 1,000 ad impressions.
 RPM (Revenue Per Mille) is what the creator actually earns per 1,000 video views.
-RPM ≈ CPM × monetised-ratio × 0.55 (creator share), which usually lands at one third to one half of CPM.
+RPM is a fraction of CPM (usually much smaller), and the exact ratio depends on how many views are monetisable and ad-fill rate.

 Why do CPMs vary so much by niche?⌄